willza3/OpenCore-Strix-B450i/README.md

 ## Reccomended BIOS Settings

-Tested with BIOS v3004 - using the latest BIOS can reduce chances of issues.
+Tested with BIOS v4204 (January 2021) - If you are having issues with booting, try upgrading to this BIOS version first!

 **Boot**